What is an Afro-descendant nose?

 The nasal dorsum can be straight, but is often wide and flat.
 The columella, the part that separates the two nostrils, is usually short and has little projection due to the lesser cartilaginous support of the tip.
-The thickness of the skin covering the Negroid nose is also often greater than in other types of noses, which presents an additional technical challenge in achieving a more refined appearance after surgery.
+The thickness of the skin covering the Afro-descendant nose is also often greater than in other types of noses, which presents an additional technical challenge in achieving a more refined appearance after surgery.
 Additionally, the alar and septal cartilages tend to be more flexible and delicate, requiring specific structural reinforcement strategies.
 The nasal bone is often shorter and wider, and the soft tissues are more abundant, factors that directly influence surgical planning.

-It is important to remember that the Negroid nose is a natural and beautiful characteristic that is part of the cultural identity of many people.
+It is important to remember that the Afro-descendant nose is a natural and beautiful characteristic that is part of the cultural identity of many people.
 However, when there is a desire to modify the appearance for aesthetic or functional reasons, it is essential to have an experienced and specialized plastic surgeon in ethnic rhinoplasty to ensure a result that respects the patient's identity — and does not impose standards from other ethnicities.

 If the nasal septum is not available in sufficient quantity, I usually opt for rib cartilage grafting.
 Although this procedure is more complex, it may be the best option for patients who need a larger amount of cartilage to achieve the desired result.
 Rib cartilage allows for the creation of robust grafts such as the *columellar strut*, *cap graft*, and *shield graft*, essential for defining and projecting the nasal tip in a lasting way.
 I discuss with each patient all available options to define together the best approach.

-As mentioned, the skin covering the Negroid nose is generally thicker and oilier, which can make it more difficult to achieve a refined appearance after rhinoplasty.
-I use de-greasing techniques with scissors to reduce subcutaneous tissue and create a more defined appearance.
+As mentioned, the skin covering the Afro-descendant nose is generally thicker and oilier, which can make it more difficult to achieve a refined appearance after rhinoplasty.
+I use de-fatting techniques with scissors to reduce subcutaneous tissue and create a more defined appearance.
 It is important to emphasize that, in thicker skins, postoperative inflammation tends to be more prolonged, and the final result may take up to twelve months to fully consolidate.

 I discuss with the patient their health conditions, assess their breathing, and present in detail the possibilities for improvement that the surgery can provide.
 To help visualize the result, I usually show photos of surgeries I have performed on similar cases.